MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/introduction.md

 # [Visual Studio](#tab/windows)

-Most Xamarin.iOS projects created with Visual Studio 2015 or 2017 include a storyboard.
+Most Xamarin.iOS projects created with Visual Studio include a storyboard.
 To view the contents of a storyboard, double-click the .storyboard file in the **Solution Explorer**:

 [![A storyboard open in the iOS Designer](introduction-images/7-storyboardopen-vs.png "A storyboard open in the iOS Designer")](introduction-images/7-storyboardopen-vs-large.png#lightbox)